perlindgren/hippomenes/README.md

 - $0$, major version is zero
 - $y$, indicates breaking API changes (requires update of run-time system and in cases applications)
 - $z$, indicates backwards compatible feature additions.
 Run-time system/application updates required only for leveraging added features as well as patch level.

 See [CHANGELOG.md](/CHANGELOG.md) for current status.

 ## Structure

+The repository is structured as follows:

 - `fpga`, backend workflow (currently targeting Vivado/Xinix Pynq-Z1, more targets will follow)
 - `hdl`